bytepool/lbs-transient-execution/README.md

 3. Unset the permission bits from step 1
 4. Return execution to the user process who issued syscall

-The Meltdown vulnerability takes advantage of the speculative execution and caches to read the kernel memory permission, bypassing the permission bits.
+Meltdown takes advantage of speculative execution and cache side-channels to read kernel memory, bypassing the permission bits.

 If the user process tries to read the kernel memory, this will cause another kind of interrupt which basically tells the kernel "this process is reading the